Odyssey: Dating

-Many suggestions have been made for dating composition of the Iliad and the Odyssey, but there is no consensus.
-Robert Lamberton says that the epics "[straddled] the beginnings of widespread literacy" from the middle of the 5th-century BC, but the poems' language can be dated to long before this period.
-The Greeks began adopting a modified version of the Phoenician alphabet to create their own writing system during the eighth century BC; if the Homeric poems were among the earliest products of that literacy, they would have been composed towards the late period of that century.
+Many suggestions have been made for dating the composition of the Iliad and the Odyssey, but there is no consensus.
+Robert Lamberton says that the epics "[straddled] the beginnings of widespread literacy" from the middle of the 5th century BC, but the poems' language can be dated to long before this period.
+The Greeks began adopting a modified version of the Phoenician alphabet to create their own writing system during the eighth century BC; if the Homeric poems were among the earliest products of that literacy, they would have been composed towards the latter portion of that century.
 (Note: Inscribed on a clay cup found in Ischia, Italy, are the words "Nestor's cup, good to drink from"..
 Some scholars, such as Calvert Watkins, have tied this cup to a description of King Nestor's golden cup in the Iliad.
 If the cup is an allusion to the Iliad, that poem's composition can be dated to at least 700–750 BC.)

 According to Rudolf Pfeiffer, they were probably written down, but there is no evidence for their publishing or physical dissemination for consumption by a literate audience.
 (Note: Papyri containing fragments of the Odyssey have been discovered in Egypt, preserved by the dry climate; these date to the 3rd century BC and differ from medieval versions.)
 Dating is further complicated by the fact that the Homeric poems, or sections of them, were performed by rhapsodes for hundreds of years.